mynorjrv/cpp_learning_stf/README.md

 my\ solutions/ are solutions to the handouts of the CS106 course from stanford.

+Solutions\ to\ the\ book/ are some problems from the book that I solved.

 The material (including videos and the handouts) for this course is available on https://see.stanford.edu/Course/CS106B with professor Julie Zelenski